 Watershed boundaries are established for individual lakes, creeks, and rivers.
 The soil types and elevations for a particular lake or river determine the size of the watershed and where its boundaries lie.
-Every large watershed is composed of numerous smaller ones and are commonly referred to as sub-watersheds.
+Every large watershed is composed of numerous smaller ones that are commonly referred to as sub-watersheds.

 What is the “watershed approach”?

 The watershed approach is a concept that addresses working with local, state, federal, and private agencies and organizations in identifying the water quality needs and concerns for a particular watershed.
-This approach allows these agencies and organizations to administer technical and educational assistance based on the characteristics of the individual watershed, while best managing its natural resources – soil, water, air, plants, and animals.
+This approach allows these agencies and organizations to administer technical and educational assistance based on the characteristics of the individual watershed while best managing its natural resources – soil, water, air, plants, and animals.

 What can you do to protect your watershed?

-Apply lawn and garden chemicals sparingly and according to directions
+- Apply lawn and garden chemicals sparingly and according to directions.

-Clean up spilled brake fluid, oil, grease and antifreeze.
+- Clean up spilled brake fluid, oil, grease, and antifreeze.
 Do not hose them into the street where they can eventually reach local streams and lakes.

-Control soil erosion on your property by planting ground cover and stabilizing erosion-prone areas.
+- Control soil erosion on your property by planting ground cover and stabilizing erosion-prone areas.

-Encourage local government officials to develop construction erosion and sediment control ordinances in your community.
+- Encourage local government officials to develop construction erosion and sediment control ordinances in your community.

-Purchase household detergents and cleaners that are low in phosphorous to reduce the amount of nutrients discharged into our lakes, streams and coastal waters.
+- Purchase household detergents and cleaners that are low in phosphorous to reduce the amount of nutrients discharged into our lakes, streams and coastal waters.